Case No. 9: Production

-The series marked Aamina Sheikh's return to return to television and her second collaboration with Saba Qamar after Maat (2011-12).
+The series marked Aamina Sheikh's return to television and her second collaboration with Saba Qamar after Maat (2011-12).

 Reception

 Muna Khan of Dawn praised the series for tackling topics like rape and its aftermath, the issues of victim-blaming, the misuse of power and portraying the challenges faced by survivors in Pakistani society.
 Gaitee Ara Siddiqi of The Friday Times praised the series for its bold and impactful portrayal of sensitive topics, and also commended the cast performances, including Saba Qamar, Faysal Quraishi, and Aamina Sheikh.
 Mehmal Sarfraz of The Telegraph India praised the series for its gripping portrayal of a rape survivor's ordeal and the challenges she faces in seeking justice, and the acting of Quraishi and Qamar.
+Afreen Seher of the DAWN Images praised the series for its portrayal of strong, complex female characters who drive the narrative with agency and professionalism, and also their portrayal by the actresses who are in their forties while playing their real ages on screen.